githubscientist/xebia/pst.md

 Generate all the possible pairs of the numbers and check if the sum of any pair is equal to the target.

+Algorithm:

+1. Generate all possible pairs of the numbers.
+2. For each of the pair, check if the pair sum is equal to the target.
+3. If the sum is equal to the target, return the indices of the pair.

 Time Complexity: O(n^2)

 Second Approach: